emqx/bootcamp/mqtt-test-kit/README.md

 Here we only need to pay attention to three configuration items:

-1. URL, InfluxDB's HTTP service listens on port 8086 by default, and InfluxDB and Grafana are on the same server, so we'll configure it to http://localhost:8086[.](http://localhost:8086.)
+1. URL, InfluxDB's HTTP service listens on port 8086 by default, and InfluxDB and Grafana are on the same server, so we'll configure it to `http://localhost:8086`.
-2. Database, the database from which Grafana will read collectd data, so we configure it as collected.
+2. Database, the database from which Grafana will read collectd data, so we configure it as `collected`.
-3. HTTP Method specifies the HTTP method that Grafana will use to query InfluxDB for data, here we configure it as GET.
+3. HTTP Method specifies the HTTP method that Grafana will use to query InfluxDB for data, here we configure it as `GET`.

-Click the Save & test button when you're done, and if the configuration is correct, you'll see a prompt datasource is working.
-7 measurements found:
+Click the `Save & test` button when you're done, and if the configuration is correct, you'll see a prompt `datasource is working.
+7 measurements found`:

 ![img](./assets/17-save-and-test-influxdb.png)

-Click the plus sign in the upper right corner and select Import dashboard:
+Click the plus sign in the upper right corner and select `Import dashboard`:

 ![img](./assets/18-click-import-dashboard.png)